-If you are an athlete and you want to maintain your fitness level, the best solution is to cut back the intensity of your training and modify activities that involve hill work and speed work.
-If you are training twice a day, you may change it to once a day.
-You can also take one or two days off between training sessions per week to maintain your form.
-You might shift focus of your training program to activities that decrease the amount of plantar flexion.
+If you are an athlete and want to maintain your fitness level, the best solution is to cut back the intensity of your training and modify activities that involve hill work and speed work.
+If you train twice a day, you may change it to once daily.
+You can also take one or two days off between weekly training sessions to maintain your form.
+You might shift the focus of your training program to activities that decrease the amount of plantar flexion.

 The Use of Ice

-Application of cold compressions to the affected area is also important.
-With acute Achilles tendonitis involving inflammation, it is important to control and decrease that inflammation.
+Application of cold compressions to the affected area is also essential.
+With acute Achilles tendonitis involving inflammation, it is vital to control and decrease that inflammation.

-Ice or cold compressions are usually applied 10 to 20 minutes to reduce inflammation, control pain and swelling.
+Ice or cold compressions are usually applied for 10 to 20 minutes to reduce inflammation and control pain and swelling.
 Ice is applied every two hours for 48 to 72 hours during the initial injury.

 Keep in mind not to apply ice directly onto your skin.
 You can wrap ice cubes in a towel to avoid skin damage.

+Apply a wide, firm, and elastic compression bandage to cover your ankle and lower leg.
+Begin by wrapping around all the toes, the foot, and the ankle.
 Before applying, ensure that your skin is dry and clean.
-Apply a wide, firm and elastic compression bandage to cover your ankle and lower leg.
-Begin by wrapping around all the toes, around the foot and then the ankle.

-Application of compression wraps is a useful thing to do during acute injuries, but you must ensure that it is correctly done.
+The application of compression wraps is a valuable thing to do during acute injuries.
 It must comfortably wrap around your foot and ankle.
 Wrapping it too tight can slow down the process of tissue healing.

 Other Things You Can do

-Elevation of the affected leg drains the excess fluids, helps relieve swelling and assists in decreasing pain.
+Elevating the affected leg drains the excess fluids, helps relieve swelling and decreases pain.

 Orthotics and Foot Biomechanics

-Structural deformities involving the foot may be a risk factor of Achilles tendonitis.
+Structural deformities involving the foot may be a risk factor for Achilles tendonitis.

-Overpronation, a condition where the foot flattens out, can add a great amount of stress or load to the tendon.
+Overpronation, a condition where the foot flattens, can add significant stress or load to the tendon.

-An operative treatment may be considered if the symptoms continue to disrupt your normal routines despite 6 to 12 months of conservative treatment.
+Operative treatment may be considered if the symptoms disrupt your everyday routines despite 6 to 12 months of conservative treatment.

-Without a doubt, incorporation of appropriate exercises into your treatment regimen can help protect the Achilles tendon from further damage or progression.
+Including appropriate exercises in your treatment regimen can help protect the Achilles tendon from further damage or progression.

-In mild cases of acute tendinitis, conditioning may be maintained by modifying your exercises and activities.
-Cross training, swimming, biking and aqua jogging are recommended (Gottschlich et al., 2009).
-Again, make sure to avoid activities that require repetitive and forceful plantar flexion.
+Conditioning can be maintained during the initial phases of acute tendinitis by altering your exercises and activities.
+When cross-training, swimming, biking, or aqua jogging (Gottschlich et al., 2009), avoid repetitive and forceful plantar flexion.

 Include calf strengthening exercises into your exercise program.
 This is essential.

-After pain has subsided, calf stretches are recommended.
-These exercises should be done with the knee both in extension and flexion to stretch the gastrocnemius and soleus muscles, respectively.
+You can do calf stretches after the pain has subsided.
+These exercises should be done with the knee in extension and flexion to stretch the gastrocnemius and soleus muscles, respectively.